-The UK’s renewable energy sector is booming right now.
+The UK’s renewables sector is booming right now.
 As the government’s 2050 Net Zero pledge approaches, we’re making significant strides towards creating a cleaner, greener future.

-The ban on new petrol and diesel cars is edging closer, most of the UK’s power stations are winding down and new build homes are set to be more energy efficient and cost effective than ever.
+The ban on new petrol and diesel cars is edging closer, most of the UK’s power stations are closing and new build homes are becoming more energy efficient and cost effective than ever.

-While this is fantastic news for both our carbon-neutral goals and our national economy, it does present a significant challenge for employers across the sector.
+This is fantastic news for both our carbon-neutral goals and our national economy, but it does present a significant challenge for employers across the sector.

-From wind power and solar technologies to ground source heating and battery storage, renewable energy employers have struggled to recruit staff with the technical skills for these in-demand areas.
+From wind power and solar technologies to ground source heating and battery storage, renewable energy employers have struggled to recruit staff with the technical skills.